for-giobbe/gene-transcriptional-profiles-in-automictic-taxa/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/0/0b/Bacillus_rossius_Livorno.jpg)

-This repository contains the code used to study the molecular groundplan of automixis.
+This repository contains the code used to study the molecular groundplan of automixis in Bacillus stick insects.
+The scripts are named to be largely self-explanatory and the repo is organized in four folders:

-Experiment reads have been deposited under the NCBI BioProject [**PRJNA578804**](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA578804).

-The manuscript will be made available [here]() when published.

----

-The repo is organized in four folders:

 - [scripts_snakefiles](https://github.com/for-giobbe/gene-transcriptional-profiles-in-automictic-taxa/tree/main/scripts_snakefiles)